usablica/intro.js/README.md

 ## Build

-First you should install `nodejs` and `npm`, then first run this command: `npm install` to install all dependencies.
+First you should install `nodejs` and `npm`, and `make` then first run this command: `npm install` to install all dependencies.

+Note: Make requires the server jre, or you can bypass it as follows: http://stackoverflow.com/questions/18123144/missing-server-jvm-java-jre7-bin-server-jvm-dll

+Note: You may have to add `make` to your path.

 Now you can run this command to minify all static resources: